Best Budget Worksheets to Make Saving Money Fun

 1. Set goals & rewards

-Keep your reward proportional to the goal – paying off a $200 credit card balance is not enough to warrant a reward that costs you $500.
-Instead, take $10 out of your grocery budget and buy a bottle of wine.
+Just be sure your reward matches the goal.
+For example, paying off a $200 credit card balance doesn’t warrant a $500 reward.
+Instead, try taking $10 from your grocery budget and treating yourself to a bottle of wine.

 2. Track your progress